 ACTION DESCRIPTION I DO NOT WISH TO PROVIDE If the supplier elects not to receive their payments via the ACH, the supplier BANKING INFORMATION should select this option to receive a paper check.
 ADD NEW BANK ACCOUNT If the supplier is requesting to receive payments via ACH, the supplier MUST select this option.
 CHANGE EXISTING BANK ACCOUNT If the supplier is requesting to change their existing ACH bank information, the supplier MUST select this option.
 Changing bank information can result in a supplier no longer being able to receive payment via ACH.
 ENTER LOC# When a supplier requests to change existing bank account information, the (Agency Liaison MUST Agency Liaison MUST enter the Location # where the EXISTING bank complete when applicable) information is found in the State's financial system.
 REPLACE REMITTANCE To change a Location's Remittance Address in TeamWorks if a supplier ADDRESS AT LOC # WITH has multiple addresses, enter the Location # and the new Remittance Addr ADDR ID# ID #.
 Submit as a bank change.
-(Agency Liaison MUST complete when applicable) REPLACE INVOICING To change a Location's Invoicing Address in TeamWorks if a supplier has ADDRESS AT LOC # WITH ADDR ID # multiple addresses, enter the Location # and the new Invoicing Addr ID #.
-Submit as a bank change.
-(Agency Liaison MUST Submit as a bank change. complete when applicable) ROUTING # Required.
+(Agency Liaison MUST complete when applicable) REPLACE INVOICING To change a Location's Invoicing Address in TeamWorks if a supplier has ADDRESS AT LOC # WITH multiple addresses, enter the Location # and the new Invoicing Addr ID #.
+ADDR ID # Submit as a bank change.
+(Agency Liaison MUST - Carrier and a complete when applicable) ROUTING # Required.
 MUST be 9-digits.
 NEW BANK ACCOUNT # Required.
 LAST FOUR DIGITS OF Enter the last 4-digits of the bank account number previously provided for PREVIOUS BANK ACCOUNT# payments.
 Required for Existing Bank Account Changes Only.
 GENERAL BANK ACCOUNT Required, if ALL PAYMENTS from ALL AGENCIES should be deposited to the bank account provided.
-SPECIFIC Required, if SPECIFIC PAYMENTS are expected from a SPECIFIC PURPOSE/DESCRIPTION AGENCY designated for a SPECIFIC PURPOSE such as grants, operating accts, Pre-K, etc. Optional, but RECOMMENDED to receive notification of payment(s) D. (14T DEL 14T EL 14 II processed.
+SPECIFIC Required, if SPECIFIC PAYMENTS are expected from a SPECIFIC PURPOSE/DESCRIPTION AGENCY designated for a SPECIFIC PURPOSE such as grants, operating accts, Pre-K, etc. Optional, but RECOMMENDED to receive notification of payment(s) DVAAT DENAIT ENAAU processed.
 Enter the email address where to receive payment notifications.
 PYMT REMIT EMAIL To add or change a payment remit email address for existing bank information, submit as a bank change request.
-PRINTED NAME OF mematen, odbini de d bank endinge requeet.
-COMPANY Required for banking requests OFFICER SIGNATURE OF COMPANY Required for banking requests.
+PRINTED NAME OF COMPANY Required for banking requests OFFICER SIGNATURE OF COMPANY Required for banking requests.
 Must be the electronic signature embedded OFFICER in the SCR or an ink signature.
 DATE Required for banking requests.
-The date cannot be more than 60 days old from the date SAO receives the SCR. nom the date of to receives the cort.
+The date cannot be more than 60 days old from the date SAO receives the SCR.